ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/revoke-ome-encrypted-mail.md

 ### Step 3.
 Revoke the mail

-Once you know the Message ID of the email you want to revoke, and you have verified that the message is revocable, you can revoke the email by using the Set-OMEMessageRevocation cmdlet.
+Once you know the Message ID of the email you want to revoke, and you have verified that the message is revocable, you can revoke the email.

+To revoke the email in the Security &amp; Compliance Center, in the **Details** table, choose **Revoke**.

+You can revoke an email by using Windows Powershell by using the Set-OMEMessageRevocation cmdlet.

 1. [Connect to Exchange Online PowerShell](https://aka.ms/exopowershell).